 FOG can also cause pollution to the environment and be a serious health risk.
 To prevent the pollution of FOG, there are regulations in Australia that must be followed.
-Commercial kitchen and food processing facilities are required to have grease separators or grease traps installed; otherwise they face severe legal ramifications.
+Commercial kitchen and food processing facilities are required to have grease traps or grease traps installed; otherwise they face severe legal ramifications.
 Regardless of the product type, they must be installed away from restaurant patrons, food preparation and cooking areas.

 You need to regularly have a good, hard look at the structure and check for cracks, chips, whether the lid fits and the quality of internal walls.